 How to Maintain Patio Furniture

 Patio furniture covers need washing, and umbrella-frame joints need oiling.
-Wash covers using a soft-bristled brush, mild soap and cold water.
+Wash covers using a soft-bristled brush, mild soap, and cold water.
 Use a spray lubricant on the joints of a wire-frame umbrella.
-If you have a wooden-frame umbrella, use paste wax to restore its shine.
+If you have a wood-frame umbrella, use paste wax to restore its shine.
 Once the summer season is back, wash outdoor furniture covers and place them back on the frames.
 To avoid shrinkage, stretch covers over the frame before the fabric is completely dry.

 Now you know everything you need to keep your current patio furniture in good working order.
 If you’re planning a full patio refresh and want to be proactive about care and cleaning, read How to Buy Outdoor Furniture That Lasts.